-During the conference, all participants will be invited to join social program events at Mykolas Romeris University campus and Vilnius city.
-We will provide information about the social program soon.
+Conference participants are invited to join social program events at Mykolas Romeris University campus, visit to Trakai Castle and Vilnius city (please, see the Conference program).

 Trakai Castle – unique medieval legacy